Access to Public Premises and Vehicles

 The most common small talk is the weather.
 Then comes topics such as sport, travel, movies, and the like.
 Topics to be avoided, apparently to be reserved for well-known friends, are finance, politics, religion, sex, death, age and appearance, offensive jokes, one-sided topics, and past relationships.3

-Well in Johannesburg, in my experience anyway, the number one topic of small talk is ‘traffic!’
-Yip, no doubt about it.
+Well in Johannesburg, a top topic of small talk is ‘traffic!’
 Unfortunately, however, we are our own enemies here – in a way.
 At least on the main thoroughfares, the Pretoria-Johannesburg-East routes, there is the perfectly good Gautrain high-speed rail network.

 And, one factor that has made it easier for us to punish ourselves this way is because Government has not enforced the tolling as was originally envisaged.
-So, the intended and anticipated push towards using the public transport system was undermined – but that is because we all moaned about etolls.
+So, the intended and anticipated push towards using the public transport system was undermined.

 On the topic of Gautrain, the premises and vehicles under the control of its operating company5 have been declared6 as premises and vehicles for the purpose of the Control of Access to Public Premises and Vehicles Act 1985.7 The Act falls under the authority of the Minister of Police.

 - What this means is that Gautrain officials, and Gautrain security officials have a range of powers.
 In terms of the Gautrain Rules,8 given statutory force by the declaration, they can require you to:

 - furnish your name and address and any other relevant information;

 - declare whether you have with you any firearm and/or dangerous object;